AWeleczka/WebEngSS14-MasterMind/README.md

 ===
 Clone of the commonly known game "Mastermind"

-Featuring a HTML5-Compliant userinterface built upon Bootstrap with jQuery-Based JavaScript-I/O-Processing and PHP Game-Logic.
+Featuring a HTML5-Compliant user interface built upon Bootstrap with jQuery-Based JavaScript-I/O-Processing and PHP Game-Logic.

 This Project was written as part of a practical exercise for the class "Web-Engeneering" in the Summer Semester 2014 at [Hochschule RheinMain](http://HS-RM.de/)